-Social Security Administration (SSA) management relies on information systems and information technology (IT) to administer and process the Old-Age and Survivors Insurance (OASI) and Disability Insurance (DI) (collectively known as OASDI) and Supplemental Security Income (SSI) programs, to process and account for their expenditures, and for financial reporting.
-A lack of appropriately designed or implemented internal controls for these information systems and related IT increases the risk of unreliable data and misstatements whether due to fraud or error and jeopardizes the integrity of the programs.
+Social Security Administration (SSA) management relies on information systems and technology (IT) to administer and process the Old-Age and Survivors Insurance (OASI) and Disability Insurance (DI) (collectively known as OASDI) and Supplemental Security Income (SSI) programs; to process and account for their expenditures; and for financial reporting.
+A lack of appropriately designed or implemented internal controls for information systems and related IT increases the risk of unreliable data and misstatements whether due to fraud or error and jeopardizes the program's integrity.

-Our internal control testing covered both IT general and application controls.
-IT general controls testing encompassed the security management program, access controls (physical and logical), configuration and change management, segregation of duties, and service continuity/contingency planning.
+Our internal control testing included both IT general and application controls.
+Testing IT general controls encompassed the security management program, access controls (physical and logical), configuration and change management, segregation of duties, and service continuity/contingency planning.
 IT general controls provide the foundation for the integrity of systems including applications and the system software that comprise the general support systems for the major applications.
-General and applications and integrity of stored data.
+General and application-level controls are critical to ensuring the accurate and complete processing of transactions and integrity of stored data.
 Application controls include application-specific general controls, input, processing of data, and output of data as well as interface, master file, and other user controls.
 These controls provide assurance over the completeness, accuracy, and validity of data.
 Our audit included testing of the Agency's mainframe, networks, databases, applications, and other supporting systems and was conducted at Headquarters as well as off-site locations.